metio/terraform-provider-k8s/docs/resources/apps_deployment_v1.md

 Optional:

-- `max_surge` (String) IntOrString is a type that can hold an int32 or a string.
+- `max_surge` (Dynamic) IntOrString is a type that can hold an int32 or a string.
 When used in JSON or YAML marshalling and unmarshalling, it produces or consumes the inner type.
 This allows you to have, for example, a JSON field that can accept a name or number.
-- `max_unavailable` (String) IntOrString is a type that can hold an int32 or a string.
+- `max_unavailable` (Dynamic) IntOrString is a type that can hold an int32 or a string.
 When used in JSON or YAML marshalling and unmarshalling, it produces or consumes the inner type.
 This allows you to have, for example, a JSON field that can accept a name or number.